Search

 In total: now: 1720 (before: 1843)

 The study was conducted by Copenhagen ZOO, Parks’n Trails, GEON, and NaturTanken among others under the auspices of the IUCN National Committee.
-The full report can be downloaded here (in Danish).

 The results and methodology are presented in a peer-reviewed article in the IUCN international journal PARKS: